zetaraku/ParserBase/README.md

 Then in the project directory,

-1. use `npm install` *once* to install all devDependencies.
+1. use `npm install` *once* to install all dependencies.

-2. use `gulp` to rebuild all files *after you edit the source*.
+2. use `npx webpack` to watch files and generate target files (in `./dist/`) while developing.

 License
 -------

 Copyright © 2017, Raku Zeta.
 Licensed under the MIT license.

-Other used libraries and license infomation are located in `ParserBase/js/lib/`.
+Other used libraries and license infomation are located in `./js/lib/`.